tytydraco/yessleep/out/My_mom_vanished_in_the_woods_8_years_ago_I_just_got_a_letter_from_her.md

 More snapping, closer this time.
 My eyes darted between trees, desperate to catch movement.

-Then I saw them.
+Then I saw it.
 A figure in black, wearing a hat.

-And behind them, three more shapes.
+And behind him, three more shapes.
 Police officers.

 ***

-Turned out my dad had called half the town's department, begging them to stop me.
+Turned out my dad had called half the town's police department, begging them to stop me.
 That’s what saved my life.

 They told me the pickup I’d seen earlier probably belonged to the Pickaxe Maniac.
 When they searched it, they found hair, scraps of skin, even a severed finger.